Donor personas are a critical building block of any effective nonprofit communications and marketing plan.

 When we go through this exercise with our nonprofit partners and clients, we use a set of tools that helps record all of the data and organization the information.
 These worksheets come in a few different formats for your convenience.

-Through the rest of this article, we will be refering to these worksheets and walking you through how to use them.
+Through the rest of this article, we will be referring to these worksheets and walking you through how to use them.

 Get instant access to our persona development tools here.